adam-sampson/ShinyWithDatabases/README.md

 # App1 Installation Notes:

-In order to run App1 you will need to follow the installation instructions inside the README.RMD file in that folder.
+In order to run App1 you will need to follow the installation instructions inside the README.MD file in that folder.
 This is necessary because the data is too large to store in this repository.